esphome/esphome-docs/components/output/esp32_dac.rst

 - Driving a bar graph or large amount of LEDs using an analog-controlled LED driver like the LM3914 (`datasheet <https://www.ti.com/lit/ds/symlink/lm3914.pdf>`__); this can allow you to make tank level indicators, temperature gauges, and so on from a single output pin
-- Generating 0-10V for a dimmable light (Opamp required)
+- Generating 0-10 V for a dimmable light (operational amplifier required)

 See Also
 --------